crckman/Onward/Onward.md

 |-|-|-|-|-|
 |3|Wait|M83|Hurry Up, We're Dreaming|2011|

-*M83* (named after the galaxy) is one of my all time favorite bands and one that I'm privileged to be able to see perform live this October.
+*M83* (named after the galaxy) is one of my all time favorite bands and one that I'm excited to be able to see perform live this October.

 The four lines that make the two verses of *Wait* comprise one of the most beautful poems...almost a haiku, but not quite.
 The rest of the song just just two words, repeated.
 If I could only find a way to swim through the final drum rolls...